Chapter 3b - Major Covenants of the Bible

 (The Numbers with the headings correspond to the chart below.)

-See the complete chart on the Redemptive Covenant.
-Also, see the basic chart, chart one, on all the administrations (dispensations) that God planned since creation.
+See chart on the Redemptive Covenant, and next chapter on the redemptive covenant.
+Also, see the basic chart, chart one, on all the administrations (dispensations) that God planned since creation, and follow the red line through the dispensations.

 The Bible does not specifically state a covenant called the Edenic Covenant, it is not in God’s Word.
 Possibly a covenant had been inferred in Hosea 6:7, when God created Adam, however it is not clear (the Hebrew word for man is Adam).